Markdown2/markdown2.github.io/_docs/metadata.md

 --------------|---------|---
 `columns`     | 2       | how many columns document should be.
 Apply CSS `column-count` property.
 `syntax_theme`    | 0       | Will load Google prettifier script on the page al call it.
+`css_framework`    | bootstrap | This will tell parser what classes to add to typography in CSS Framework section.
 `css`         | none    | Will import CSS file on the page.
 You can include few separated by coma.
 `js`  | none    | Will load external Javascript.
 You can include few separated by coma.
 `date` |  none | Publish date.
 Will be placed at the bottom of document.
 Time is optional.